chinamike65/hugo-tuolesi/content/book6/book6en.md

 There are also differences between Tibetan and Chinese translations.

-There have been 723 translators in Tibetan history, and the classics translated by these 723 translators are all the same, and there are few different versions.
+There have been 723 translators in Tibetan history, and the classics translated by these 723 translators are all the same, and there are few differences in the versions.

-But the Chinese are different.
+But the Chinese translations are different.
 For example, there were eleven versions of the Heart Sutra, and now there are seven versions, which were translated by seven masters.

-Xuanzang's translation, Kumarajiva's translation, Fayue's translation, etc., the texts are different.
+Xuanzang's translation, Kumarajiva's translation, Fayue's translation, etc. The texts are different.

-Tibetan Buddhism has also translated the Heart Sutra.
+Tibetan Buddhism also has translations the Heart Sutra.
 How did they translate it?
 For example, suppose Master Kumarajiva is a translator in Tibet.
 After he translated the first one, Master Xuanzang read it.
 If he found any defects, Xuanzang could only make a supplementary translation, not another version.
-The translations are all the same.
+The translations end up being all the same.

 Let's take another example of the "Praise of Tara".
-If the "Praise of Tara" in the Tibetan area was translated by ten translators, the first translator finished the translation, and after a period of time, the second translator would check to see if there are any omissions, whether the expression is clear, and if there are problems, add them.
+If the "Praise of Tara" in the Tibetan area was translated by ten translators, the first translator finished the translation, and after a period of time, the second translator would check to see if there are any omissions, whether the expression is clear, and if there are problems, correct them.
 After adding, the original text is not allowed to be translated again.
 It must be placed in the tower and no longer circulated.
 After that, no further changes were made.

-In the past, in Tibet, such as Samye Monastery and Sakya Monastery, had scripture translation institutes with many translators and panditas.
+In the past, in Tibet, places like Samye Monastery and Sakya Monastery, had scripture translation institutes with many translators and panditas.

-Moreover, the translator in the Tibetan area must be translated by two people, an Indian Pandit and a translator from the Tibetan area.
+Moreover, the translation in the Tibetan area must be done by two people, an Indian Pandit and a translator from the Tibetan area.

 54

-Pandit in India must be proficient in Tibetan, and translators in Tibetan areas must be proficient in Sanskrit.
+Pandit from India must be proficient in Tibetan, and translators in Tibetan areas must be proficient in Sanskrit.

 After they have translated, they will hand it over to the Translation Institute.
-If there are a hundred panditas in the translation agency, everyone must read the hundred panditas.
+If there are a hundred panditas in the translation agency, every one of them must read the translation.
 When they find any flaws, they will find these two translators together.
-For the revision, two translators and Pandit worked together to translate it.
-After the revision was completed, everyone took turns to read it several times, and only after passing it all could it be sent out.
+For the revision, both translators and Pandit worked together to translate it.
+After the revision was completed, everyone took turns to read it several times, and only after passing all this scrutint could it be sent out.

-The translation in Tibetan areas is like this, so the translations of scriptures in Tibetan areas are almost always the same version.
+Translation in Tibetan areas is like this, so the translations of scriptures in Tibetan areas are almost always the same version.

 There are no different versions, and this is what makes Tibetan translation of scriptures so special.

 As mentioned earlier, Nalanda Temple in India was destroyed by fire in 1193.
 Many great siddhas and masters fled to Tibet, and they brought a lot of Sanskrit scriptures with them.

-The translation institutes in Tibetan areas continue to translate, every year, every Sanskrit text.
+The translation institutes in Tibetan areas continue to translate, every year, all of the Sanskrit texts.

-Up to now, there are still many Sanskrit scriptures in Tibet that have not been translated.
+So far, there are still many Sanskrit scriptures in Tibet that have not been translated.
 Unfortunately, a lot of them were destroyed during the Cultural Revolution.

 Since the establishment of Buddhism, the development in ancient India is mainly divided into four periods, namely the period of primitive Buddhism, the period of tribal Buddhism, the period of Mahayana Buddhism, and the period of Tantra.